Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand how to serve correctly on either forehand or backhand.

-• Demonstrate the correct technique for a backhand push and apply to an isolated practice.
+• Demonstrate the correct technique for a backhand push and use in an isolated practice.

-• Understand the basic technique of a forehand push.
+• Demonstrate the correct technique of a forehand push.

 • Play competitively, using the basic rules of a game and score correctly.

-• Begin to develop an understanding of how to gain an advantage over an opponent.
+• Understand how to gain advantages over an opponent.

 Dance